U.S. Health Secretary Xavier Becerra touts Biden’s families plan at White Center health clinic

 “That’s going to clinics like this across America to try to help them have more capacity to be able to serve more people,” Becerra said.

-There are about 1,300 such federally qualified health centers across the country, which receive federal funding and are required to provide primary care on a sliding scale, based on a patient’s ability to pay.
+There are about 1,300 such federally qualified health centers across the country that receive federal funding and are required to provide primary care on a sliding scale, based on a patient’s ability to pay.

 “We serve everybody who comes to our doors,” said Dr. Julian Pérez, the director of musculoskeletal services at the White Center clinic.
 “Whenever the country has fallen down there’s always a safety net system and federally qualified health centers are part of that safety net system.”